 NMB is also taking advantage of these changes in our market and the world at large.
 Through transaction banking, it has embarked on initiatives that will see our customers evolve with us in a journey towards convenient and efficient banking using technology.
 Deployed solutions to our customers where the end user tool of choice is a mobile phone.
-These solutions include bills payments, tax payments to the Revenue Authority, Levy and taxes to the Local governments around the country.
+These solutions include bills payments, tax payments to the Revenue Authority, Levy and taxes to the Local governments around the country Use of KYC information collected by mobile phones (digital identity) to faciliate the opening of bank account for our customers such as e-kilimo and Chap Chap account.